Our policy framework

 Global Fashion Agenda´s inputs on circular economy are delivered in the framework of the POLICY HUB– CIRCULARITY FOR APPAREL AND FOOTWEAR.

 The Policy Hub unites the apparel and footwear industry to speak in one voice and propose policies that accelerate circular practices.
-Launched in 2019, it has five partner organisations: SUSTAINABLE APPAREL COALITION (SAC), Global Fashion Agenda (GFA), FEDERATION OF THE EUROPEAN SPORTING GOODS INDUSTRY (FESI), TEXTILES EXCHANGE (TE), and the ZDHC FOUNDATION.
+Launched in 2019, it currently has three partner organisations: SUSTAINABLE APPAREL COALITION (SAC), Global Fashion Agenda (GFA) and the FEDERATION OF THE EUROPEAN SPORTING GOODS INDUSTRY (FESI).
 In total, these organisations represent more than 700 apparel & footwear stakeholders including brands, retailers, manufacturers, and NGOs.

 How we engage policymakers